Chrysler 180: The decision

-In early 1969, Chrysler realized that there were actually two potentially competing cars being developed and called for both the British and the French proposition to be presented before the general management of Chrysler Europe.
+In early 1969, Chrysler realized that there were two potentially competing cars being developed and called for both the British and the French proposition to be presented before the general management of Chrysler Europe.
 The decision was taken to go ahead with the British C Car program, but to develop two versions for both the UK and the French part of the concern.
 Chrysler funded a new plant along with a development centre for the Rootes Group at the Whitley plant, Coventry, where the development was continued.
 Roy Axe employed former Chrysler USA designer Curt Gwinn as project designer, and the C Car took a shape very similar to an enlarged version of the Hillman Avenger.
 Initial designs were inspired by contemporary American Chryslers, with twin headlamps and a light bar in the rear.

-In 1970, however, Chrysler reviewed the programme once again and decided to trim it down to just one version, to be built in Simca's Poissy factory in France, for all markets.
+In 1970, however, Chrysler reviewed the programme once again and decided to trim it down to just one version, to be built in Simca's Poissy factory in France for all markets.
 The responsibility for the programme was then passed to Simca (where it became known internally as "Simca 1800"), who gave the car a different front end with rectangular single front lamps, as well as stripping the interior of some features proposed by the Rootes Group team, such as genuine wood and leather and air conditioning.
-The V6 engine development was scrapped, even despite, allegedly, £31 million of the £38 million budget already having been spent, and the tooling for the new engine already installed in the Rootes' Humber Road factory.
+The V6 engine development was scrapped, despite the tooling for the new engine had been already installed in the Rootes' Humber Road factory.
 The production cars also received a more conventional coil sprung rear live axle and MacPherson struts in the front and a four-speed manual transmission (with an option of a three-speed automatic).